It’s always better to be safe than sorry!

 Look for the sticker

-When you see this SkimStop sticker you can rest easier knowing that the business and local law enforcement are working together to try to protect your information.
+When you see the SkimStop sticker you can rest easier knowing that the business and local law enforcement are working together to try to protect your information.

 Although we have several of our gas stations participating in our program, many gas stations already take strong measures to protect customer information at the pumps.
 If you do not see the SkimStop sticker at your favorite gas station we encourage you to ask one of their employees what is being done to protect your credit card information at their location.